RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

     datafile contains a snippbet (incomplete dataset) of the water quality data collected by the HYDROLAB (S/N 66279, model DS5X).
 The unit is installed directly above the weir.
 It collects depth, temp, salinity, turbidity, (and other) every half hour.
+This file be updated as new downloads are completed up untill the time of the poster.

+2. The <span style="color:purple">*Gagedata\_XXX.csv*</span> datafile
+    contains a portion of the stage(timestamp and ft) data.
+The unit is installed near the Archibald Creek consluence with the mainstem.
+    While we won’t be converting stage to discharge (we need a new rating curve), it will be helpful for visualizing the hyrograph and relate this to the WQ data.
+This file be updated as new downloads are completed up untill the time of the poster.

-2. Pebble count data … <span style="color:red">still need to enter Autumn 2020 and collect and enter Spring 2021 data.</span>
+3. Pebble count data … <span style="color:red">still need to enter Autumn 2020 and collect and enter Spring 2021 data.</span>

 ## Next Steps

 1. The inital WQ data csv file isn’t in an easily readable format.
-We will need to do some formatting in excel (not ideal) to separate the data columns.
+We will need to do some formatting in excel (not ideal) to separate the data columns (likely use space insted of comma).

+2. Plot Hydrograph - Missing data between 12/4/19 and 12/4/20 (SP
+    emailed about issue)\!\!
+RB will work on this.

-2. Collect next round of pebble count data AND do all of the data entry.
+3. Collect next round of pebble count data (scheduled 2/24/21) AND enter data from both rounds into spreadsheet.
+AC and MA can help with this.

 ## WQ Data